The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 The scatter in density present at all Mach numbers is a result of the choice of the ICs, which are setup in a glass-like configuration and designed for a higher neighbor number.
 It does not converge for low neighbor numbers, as chosen for MFM.
 The pressure profile shows the typical bump at the rarefaction fan, as well as the pressure blip at the contact discontinuity, shown in more detail in Fig.~\ref{fig:shock_tube_methods} for the intermediate $\mathcal{M}=10$ shock.
 This indicates the presence of surface tension-like error terms, introduced by the slope limiter.

-As discussed in App.~\ref{sec:square} on the example of the hydrostatic square, these terms are present for SPH and both MFM implementations, but not for \textsc{Arepo}, manifesting also in the presence or absence of the pressure blip for the different methods.
-The shock front is captured equally well for MFM and SPH, though less smoothed out for MFM due to the lower neighbor number. \textsc{Arepo} poorly captures the behavior at the shock front due to several reasons.
-First, it has troubles in the mesh reconstruction in this strongly anisotropic region, which leads to a shift in the position of the shockfront.
-Second, the public \textsc{Arepo} version does not include slope-limiters, which leads to the oscillatory behavior in the shocked region.
+As discussed in Sec.~\ref{sec:square} on the example of the hydrostatic square, these terms are present for SPH and both MFM implementations, but not for \textsc{Arepo}, manifesting also in the presence or absence of the pressure blip for the different methods.
+The shock front is captured equally well for MFM and SPH, though less smoothed out for MFM due to the lower neighbor number. \textsc{Arepo} poorly captures the behavior at the shock front.
+Especially, it has troubles in the mesh reconstruction in this strongly anisotropic region, which leads to a shift in the position of the shockfront and to the oscillatory behavior in the shocked region.
 It could be improved using a static mesh, which would remove other advantages of this method, however.
-Also the inclusion of a slope limiter would improve results.